 The woman, we will call “Mary”, arranged in advance with the Hilton.
 The Hilton knew she would arrive with her companion, we will call “Dakota”.
-Dakota is a service dog, known as a seeing-eye dog.
-Everything was fine.
+Dakota is a service dog, also called a seeing-eye dog.

 This is ignorance.
 This is discrimination.
 This is illegal.